dtrammer/AxisActionEventLib/README.md

 - Exceptions are caught and if happen the serviceResponse .isSuccess property will be false and the Content property will contain the exception message

-- The device service address is default hardcoded too <http://yourip/vapix/services> the address mentionned above, you can change it by assigning the Service_URL property of the service object
+- The device service address is default hardcoded too <http://yourip/vapix/services>, you can change it by assigning the Service_URL property of the service object